chuckdries/sunhacks-19/readme.md

 ## How to use this repo

-I'm writing the code for this in advance - all my original prep code is in branches labeled `prep/...`.
+I'm writing the code for this in advance - all my original prep code and draft notes are in branches labeled `prep/...`.

 the code we write together will eventually be uploaded to branches listed as `live/...`

 The slides will live in the `slides` folder.
-When relevant, a slide may list a reference to a prep branch, which will contain the project with that step completed
+When relevant, a slide may list a reference to an example branch, which will contain the project with that step completed.
+Try to finish a slide yourself first, but feel free to check out the example branch.

+Be sure you're writing your code in a separate branch so checking out example branches doesn't blow away your work!